appsecnz/appsecnz.github.io/conference-2024/sponsorship.md

 In addition to the tiered sponsorship packages detailed below, we're continuing this exciting *a la carte* opportunity: A LEGO Build Sponsorship!
 Beginning with the 2022 conference, we've added a Delegate Lounge, adjacent to the Sponsor Exhibition Area.
 In the Delegate Lounge, conference participants will be able to take part in group builds of several LEGO sets throughout the conference.

 The conference A/V team will capture time-sequenced photos of the build area, and will present a first-cut version of the stop-motion video during the closing session on Friday afternoon.
-The LEGO Build sponsor will be recognised at the beginning and end of the video, to be published on the "OWASP NZ Day" [YouTube channel](https://www.youtube.com/@OWASPNZDay) and promoted through social media.
+The LEGO Build sponsor will be recognised at the beginning and end of the video, to be published on the OWASP New Zealand Chapter's [YouTube channel](https://www.youtube.com/channel/UCWjcSSETjqhzBlVxXTW1zhg) and promoted through social media.

 In addition, all LEGO sets will be awarded to conference delegates during the prize giving at our closing session.
 The LEGO Build sponsor will be invited to the stage to draw the names of all LEGO prize winners.
 All LEGO sets *completed* during the conference will be included as part of the top LEGO prize; each incomplete/unopened set will be awarded as a separate prize.